Loading

 Highly oblique view from Apollo 8, facing west

 The crater has a pair of faint dark patches.
 One patch is located just south of the central peak and the other falls on the sides of the northern rim near Cameron.
 These were likely created by deposits of volcanic ash from small vents.
 Taruntius has a ray system with a radius of over 300 kilometers.
-Due to these rays, Taruntius is mapped as part of the Copernican System.
+Due to these rays, Taruntius has been mapped as part of the Copernican System, but this dating has been disputed.

 Taruntius crater and its satellite craters taken from Earth in 2012 at the University of Hertfordshire's Bayfordbury Observatory with the telescopes Meade LX200 14" and Lumenera Skynyx 2-1